 Holly joined ShareAction in November 2017 to lead the implementation of our new CRM system, oversee our preparation for the General Data Protection Regulation (GDPR), and manage other improvement projects.
 She studied Business Management at the University of Sussex and has experience of project management in a housing social enterprise.

-Isobel joined ShareAction in September 2018 as our Intern.
+Isobel joined ShareAction in September 2018.
 Prior to joining ShareAction, Isobel studied Global Environment and Climate Change Law at the University of Edinburgh and previously interned with responsible investment NGO Preventable Surprises.

 James ColdwellInvestor Engagement Manager - WDI